BNMC Spark: Igniting Community Ideas

 USE OF AWARD REQUIREMENTS:

 There is $40,000 available to the community through this RFP.
-No grant will be issued for more than $3,500.
+The maximum award amount for each project will be $4,000

-We encourage applicants to submit proposals that can be completed with the amount of funding being asked for through this RFP, or that require the amount of funding requested to fill the final gap in existing funds.
-The funds must be spent in 2019; however proposals can be part of an overall initiative the goes beyond 2019.
+We encourage applicants to submit proposals that can be completed with the amount of funding awarded through RFP, or that require the amount of funding requested to fill the final gap in existing funds raised elsewhere.
+The funds must be spent in 2021, however, proposals can be part of an overall initiative the goes beyond 2021.

-Awardees agree to use any award granted through this RFP solely for implementation of its final submission, and agree to use reasonable effort to implement and maintain the proposal and allocate other resources as proposed in its application.
+Awardees agree to use any award granted through this RFP solely for implementation of its final proposal and agree to use reasonable effort to implement and maintain the project and allocate any other resources as proposed in its application.
 Please be aware that the Advisory Panel reserves the right to reward a lesser amount than requested.

 APPLICATION ENTRY PROCESS:

-Applicants will need to submit a detailed proposal through the attached RFP application, plus any supporting documentation required in the application (Please consult “Instructions for Submissions” section for specific requirements).
+Applicants will need to submit a detailed proposal through the attached RFP application, plus any supporting documentation required in the application (please consult the “Instructions for Submissions” section for specific requirements).
 Incomplete applications will be disqualified from this RFP Micro-Grant process.

-During a second round, semi-finalists may be asked to prepare a more detailed project proposal, including more detailed plans, budget and maintenance overview.
-Each semi-finalist will be expected at for an in-person review with the RFP Advisory Panel.
-After all reviews have been completed the Advisory Panel will make their final decisions on awardees.
-Following the selection of awardees, applicants will need to provide continuing documentation throughout the implementation phase to track progress, as well as a final grant summary at the end of 2019.
+During the second round, semi-finalists may be asked to prepare a more detailed project proposal, including more detailed plans, budget, and maintenance overview.
+Each semi-finalist will be expected to be available for an in-person review with the RFP Advisory Panel.
+After all reviews have been completed, the Advisory Panel will make their final decisions on awardees.
+Following the selection of awardees, continuing documentation will have to be provided throughout the implementation phase to track progress.
+A final grant summary will be required at the end of 2021.

-Applicants must be 18 years or older to be able to sign a grant agreement.
+Applicants must be 18 years or older to sign a grant agreement.
 Individuals that apply must partner with a legally incorporated entity with the capacity to act as a fiscal agent (i.e. LLC, 501 c(3), etc).
 Funds will not be awarded to individuals.

-This is an open call for ideas: Individuals, teams, community groups, for-profit companies and non-profit organizations are all encouraged to apply.
+This is an open call for ideas: teams, community groups, for-profit companies, and non-profit organizations operating within a two-mile radius of the campus are all encouraged to apply.

 Applicants must either be located in the community in which the initiative is taking place or must include a letter of support from a community organization that is located in the community in which the initiative will take place.